The Best Australian Rules Betting Sites

 While Australian Rules football may not be big news over here, in the land down under, it’s a different matter entirely.
 Passions run high, and with over a hundred domestic leagues, the games come thick and fast.
 Therefore, part of your Australian Rules betting strategy should be to pick a bookmaker who features the leagues you have specialist knowledge in.
 With this in mind, we have compiled the most popular leagues and the number of markets our recommended sites offer.

 It is no surprise to see more markets available for the Australian Football League than the other leagues.
 When the league first started in 1897, there were just eight teams, there are now 18 teams and it’s the most-watched Aussie Rules league in the country.
 All of our recommended sites feature AFL matches; however 888sport deserve mention, except for the Central Highlands Football League, 888sport offered the most markets.

 Australia Rules Bonuses and Promotions

 One of the best aspects of online sports gambling is the ability to claim some great bonuses that can enhance your bankroll and give you the best chance of seeing a return when Australian Rules online betting.
 The most generous offers are those offered to new customers, as competition is fierce, these deals can give you a bit of a boost in your betting.

 However, as is the case with switching energy companies, not many of us take the time to change companies.
 Even though we know we could be saving money (or making more of it), we never seem to find the time.
-Give us five minutes, and you’ll reap the benefits, our dedicated bonus comparison page has almost 50 bookmakers listed, and we have collated all the best deals in one place.
+Give us five minutes, and you’ll reap the benefits, our dedicated bonus comparison page has almost 50 bookmakers listed, and we collated all the best deals for you in one place.
 See a tempting offer?
 One-click and you’ll be able to read the most comprehensive reviews on the internet.